 uea students’ union position

 Is uea(su) supporting the strike?: As a Union we back UCU members who did not choose for this dispute and must now engage in industrial action.
-The proposed changes will disproportionately affect the young, the new career starters; people like our students hoping to become academics and administrators.
-Some of our PhD students, our members, will be out on strike and will not be paid during that time.
+The proposed changes will disproportionately affect young, new career starters; people like our students hoping to become academics and administrators.
+Some of our PhD students who teach,will be out on strike and will not be paid during that time, and these students are our members.
 Not all academic staff will be engaging in strike action, but those who are will also be unpaid during that time.
-Our Union Council and Education Committee have consulted with their students and both support strike action.

 How did the SU decide?
 The SU has decided to support UCU's cause; to support any postgraduate students participating in strike action (many students are also UCU members that act as associate tutors); and to lobby to ensure that during periods of action, the University makes arrangements that ensure maximum communication with students that might be affected, and maintenance of delivery of services for students.